10 Spanish Painters and Masters of Art

 Salvador Dali - Giving Life to the Dreams

 Understood as one of the most versatile and prolific artists of the 20th-century, Salvador Dali is associated with the Surrealist movement.
 The importance of the teachings and ideas of Freudian theory helped Dali create some of the both iconic and most ambiguous images.
 Themes of erotic, death, and decay, dominate the artist’s work often understood to span from autobiographical material and childhood memories.
-His surrealist dreamscapes of the subconscious desires artist produced not only in painting, but in his sculptures, films, and photographs.
+His surrealist dreamscapes of the subconscious desires the Spanish artist produced not only in painting, but in his sculptures, films, and photographs.

 Featured image: Salvador Dali – The Persistence of Memory.
 Image via maxmcnabb.com